Architecture and COVID-19: Re-entering the Built Environment

-- Establish office assess protocols for safety and health checks that include plans for building reception, shipping/receiving, elevators, and visitor policies.
+- Establish facility assessment protocols for safety and health checks that include plans for building reception, shipping/receiving, elevators, and visitor policies.

-- Reduce density of furniture clusters, the cafeteria, and lounges.
+- Reduce density of furniture clusters throughout common areas such as cafeterias and lounges.

 - Design a layout that includes the re-orientation of workstations to reduce sitting face-to-face without a barrier.